codeliner/php-task-manager/SPECIFICATION.md

 be given for any kind of professional.
 To meet their needs, we need to organize **Tasks** into **Projects**.

-We need to implements a control panel for each user, and a form where new users can signup and create they projects.
+We need to implement a control panel for each user, and a form where new users can signup and create their projects.

 From this panel, a **User** can create a **Project**.
 They can invite other **Users** to participate in their **Projects**.